TL;DR

-As FCA-authorised motor insurance experts, WeCovr helps UK drivers navigate the complexities of vehicle cover.
-This article reveals a shocking hidden cost impacting every insured motorist and explains how the right policy is your non-negotiable financial shield on British roads, backed by our experience in arranging over 800,000 policies.
+As FCA-authorised insurance experts, WeCovr helps UK drivers navigate the complexities of vehicle cover.
+This article reveals a shocking hidden cost impacting every insured motorist and explains how a strong fit for your needs is your non-negotiable financial shield on British roads, backed by our experience in arranging over 900,000 policies.

 This isn't just a number; it's a direct cost passed on to you.
 It's the price of repairing your car after a hit-and-run, the compensation for injuries caused by a driver with no policy, and the significant administrative and policing costs of trying to keep these illegal motorists off our roads.